-By creating a distance matrix in ArcGIS Pro, we can compare the travel times from the home offices of employees to multiple office locations through a proximity analysis.
-This allows us to compare the travel times for all employees to all office locations, we can decide what would be the optimal new office location, namely the one with the lowest travel times for its employees.
+This allows us to compare the travel times for all employees to all office locations and decide what would be the optimal new office location, namely the one with the lowest travel times for its employees.

 STEP 1: Generating random London addresses and store them inside a CSV file